3 Ways That Mindfulness Can Lead to Better Sex

 There is another way to use breath during partnered sex, which is synchronized breathing.
 This is when you match your breathing pattern to your partners.
 You can do this with a clear intent and communication, each trying to support the other in taking deep slow breaths together.
 You can also simply observe your partner’s breath, and match your own to it.
 Breath matching is a powerful tool that can increase intimacy and empathy.

 During eye gazing, it’s common to notice an unintentional synchronization of the breath.
-As you fall more deeply into connection with your partner, your breathing may begin to matches theirs.
 This boosts those oxytocin hormones, which helps you feel safe and close to your lover.
 In turn, many people find that the more secure they feel during sex, the more likely they can receive pleasure.

 If your breath doesn’t naturally sync during this practice, that’s okay, too.
 You can intentionally match your breathing, or just breath naturally and enjoy the eye gazing.
-Couples often find tears arising during eye gazing.
-This is completely normal, and wonderful to let them fall without judgement or commentary.
+Couples often find tears arise during eye gazing.
+This is completely normal, and wonderful to let them fall without judgment or commentary.
 Allow the emotional release to flow.

 Whether we plan to or not, we so often go into sex with an intention— one you may not even realize.
 It might be to feel closer to your partner, to scratch the itch of an orgasm, or to forget about a stressful day.
 When we have solo sex, whatever our intention is, it can usually be achieved.
 However, when we have sex with other people, it’s important to be mindful of our intentions, and communicate them to our partners.

-Take a few moments before beginning your sexy time to connect with your partner.
-You might like to begin with some of the breath syncing, eye gazing practices, or dive right in if you prefer.
+Take a few moments before sexy time to connect with your partner.
 Sitting or lying comfortably together, start a non-judgmental, inquisitive conversation as to what you’d like to get out of your sexual dalliance.
 Are you hoping to increase intimacy?
 Focusing on feeling more pleasure?
-Moving away from goal-oriented sex?
 Perhaps you’re exploring some anal play for the first time.
 Any intention is wonderful, as long as you both share in it.

 When you have a clear sexual intention, it helps to connect your energies, and even your brainwaves!
 Now that’s some sexy science.